-I’ve run into this situation several times when recording electric guitars for a psychedelic rock band called ‘Gypsy Fist’.
-The team I was working with found it quite difficult to fit the guitar tracks into perspective with reverb or delay during the mix.
-We ended up re-recording the guitars in a larger room and placing the microphone back 3 feet or more to capture the depth naturally.
-We recorded some takes with stereo microphone positions instead of panning tracks in the mix as well.
-We placed the amp to the left, and kept the open room sound on the right of the stereo placement.
+An example of this could be when recording electric guitars (editor’s note: the author of this article had this problem when doing the instruments for a psychedelic rock band called ‘Gypsy Fist’).
+The team found it quite difficult to fit the guitar tracks into perspective with reverb or delay during the mix.
+They ended up re-recording the guitars in a larger room and placing the microphone back 3 feet or more to capture the depth naturally.
+Some takes were also recorded with stereo microphone positions instead of panning tracks in the mix.
+The amp was placed to the left, and the open room sound was kept on the right of the stereo placement.

-Double track performances using different microphones, preamps and instruments for each take if you need to.
+We suggest that you double track performances using different microphones, preamps, and instruments for each take if you need to.
 These differences make them sound wider when the mixing engineer pans them.
 If you know you want a wide vocal sound, you can record the singer 3 times.
 The mix engineer can then leave the best take up the center and pan the other 2 out to the sides.

 Work closely with the artist and determine what type of spectral balance they would like before you hit record.

 Ribbon microphones will shade sounds darker right from the recording phase, while FET condensers will make things brighter.
-Angling a microphone off-axis will change the tone of the recording compared to placing them on-axis as well.
+Angling a microphone off-axis will change the tone of the recording compared to placing them on-axis, for example.

 Want that acoustic guitar to sound more percussive?
 Mic it that way.

-It is quite common to experiment with effects and alternate tones while tracking a song.
-Sometimes the magic of the moment inspires an amazing delay sound, or perhaps a certain amp in the room just really has a distortion like no one had heard up until that point.
+It’s quite common to experiment with effects and alternate tones while tracking a song.
+Sometimes the magic of the moment inspires an amazing delay sound, or perhaps a certain amp in the room just really has a distortion like no one has heard up until that point.
 It’s important to keep these experiments available to the mixing engineer, but keep them separate from the original source sounds.

 Keep DI signals coming straight from instruments on a separate track.
 Record the amp once without the effects added, and then re-amp them later with the desired effects.
 If you come up with an awesome plugin-based effect while experimenting, be sure to print it to a separate channel before sending the session off to the mix engineer.